 7.X Evaluation of solutions for Key Issue #12 - NWDAF-assisted RFSP policy

 For Key Issue #12 – “NWDAF-assisted RFSP policy” five Candidate Solutions have been proposed.
 Candidate solutions #4, #40, #41, #42 and #43 all serve the purpose of providing analytics information by NWDAF to support NFs to assist on RAT and frequency selection.

-Candidate Solution #4 and #43 both propose NWDAF using service data collected from AF/NEF, 5GC NF and OAM to provide analytics result per Application as input to update the RFSP index assigned to a UE.
-In Candidate Solution #4, now merged with Solution #43, it defines a new analytics on “service in use” and enhances “Observed Service Experience” analytics with a new input type of “Subscriber category”, in order to determine the applications a UE consumes.
-For each application in use, informed from NWDAF or from other NF(s) (depending on the output of DCAMP), the PCF requests the Service Experience analytics for the RAT/Frequency (i.e. RFSP index) where the UE is located, and then use this information to check and change the RFSP index value.
+Solution #43 is merged into Solution #4.

+Candidate Solution #4 proposes that the RFSP index value is assigned by PCF, as the consumer of NWDAF, using both the analytics result of “Service in use” and “Observed Service experience".
+“Service in use” is a new defined analytics in which NWDAF collects input data from the AF (possibly via NEF) to determine the applications a UE consumes.
+It also proposes to enhance the input of “Observed Service Experience” with “subscriber category” from UDR/PCF and RAT/Frequency information from OAM.

-Candidate Solution #40 is the simplest candidate solution, as it proposes to use the output of User Data Congestion Analytics as defined in Clause 6.8 of TS 23.288 to a service consumer to derive a suitable RFSP index.
+Candidate Solution #40 has no standardization impacts, as it proposes to use the output of User Data Congestion Analytics as defined in Clause 6.8 of TS 23.288 to a service consumer to derive a suitable RFSP index.
 All input/output/procedure in this solution are suggested as same as described in clause 6.8 of TS 23.288.
 However, RFSP selection should consider more than the congestion experience aspect, e.g. MoS of service experience.
-And this solution could regarded as a complementary solution.
+This solution could regarded as a complementary solution.

 Candidate Solution #41 suggests NWDAF provides a new analytic, “Radio/Frequency usage”, on information about the current/future usage of RAT/frequency for a specific area.
 Based on this analytics, PCF can decide to assign the RFSP index value to serve the usage demand per RAT/frequency.
+But it is unclear how the NWDAF determines these analytics results based on the input information which does not include any per RAT/frequency related information.

 Candidate Solution #42 contains a functional diagram on what information from NFs and OAM could help NWDAF to perform analytics and generate statistics/prediction outputs related to RFSP index to NF consumers.
 It’s proposing a high-level framework and it needs to provide more detailed explanation before evaluation.

-Candidate Solution #43 proposes that the PCF is informed by the SMF/UPF when the UE consumes the application(s), and triggers the NWDAF perform Observe Service Experience analytic.
-Based on the analytic result, PCF as consumer NF updates the RFSP value to the AMF.
-It is part of Candidate Solution #4.

 * * * * End of Changes * * * *